 \section{Introduction}

+Privacy-preserving mechanism \cite{sweeney2002k,dwork2008differential,bezzi2010information} has been intensively studied because of the upsurge in privacy concerns.
+An emerging application is location privacy, since location-based service becomes an integral part of daily life.
+Location privacy has attracted significant attention recently \cite{shokri2010unraveling,gedik2007protecting,hua2017geo,chatzikokolakis2014predictive,xiao2015protecting,shokri2011quantifying,shokri2016privacy,Tandon2019location,Gunduz2021location,oya2017back,bindschaedler2016synthesizing,shokri2012protecting}, and particularly from an information-theoretic perspective \cite{Tandon2019location,Gunduz2021location}.
+However, it has not been fully addressed that how the correlation between locations corrodes privacy, especially when a user may not need privacy all the time due to the overheads incurred by the privacy-preserving mechanism.
+To capture the impact of correlation in location privacy systematically, we formulate a theoretical problem in the framework of information-theoretic private information retrieval (PIR) \cite{chor1995private,Sun2017capacity}.
+In particular, we are interested in the Markov structure correlation, as a commonly adopted mobility model that models the correlation between locations is the Markov model \cite{shokri2011quantifying,Tandon2019location,Gunduz2021location,shokri2016privacy,chatzikokolakis2014predictive,xiao2015protecting}.

-Privacy preserving mechanism \cite{sweeney2002k,dwork2008differential,bezzi2010information} has been intensively studied because of the upsurge in privacy concerns.
-In particular, private information retrieval (PIR) \cite{chor1995private,Sun2017capacity} has attracted significant attention recently due to its key roles to understand the privacy in downloading scenarios.
-The PIR capacity, that is the utility metric to measure download cost from databases, was characterized by Sun and Jafar \cite{Sun2017capacity}, in which the canonical setting is that a user is interested in retrieving one of the $K$ messages from $N$ replicated database while hiding the identity of the desired message.
-Many variants of the ordinary PIR problem have been studied in \cite{Sun2017capacity,Sun2018symmetric,Sun2017colluding,Salim2018MDS,Salim2019sideinfo,Ulukus2018coded,Ulukus2018Byzantine,Ulukus2019privatesideinfo,Tandon2020PIR,Tian2019messagesize,Tian2020storage,li2018single,li2020single,li2020converse,Zhou2020MDScost,Wang2018eavesdrop}.
+Private information retrieval (PIR) \cite{chor1995private,Sun2017capacity} has attracted significant attention recently due to its key role in understanding privacy in downloading scenarios.
+The PIR capacity, that is, the utility metric to measure download cost from databases, was characterized by Sun and Jafar \cite{Sun2017capacity}, in which the canonical setting is that a user is interested in retrieving one of the $K$ messages from $N$ replicated database while hiding the identity of the desired message.
+Many variants of the ordinary PIR problem have been studied in \cite{Sun2018symmetric,Sun2017colluding,Salim2018MDS,Salim2019sideinfo,Ulukus2018coded,Ulukus2018Byzantine,Ulukus2019privatesideinfo,Tandon2020PIR,Tian2019messagesize,Tian2020storage,li2018single,li2020single,li2020converse,Zhou2020MDScost,Wang2018eavesdrop}.

 The new variation to be studied in this paper, namely intermittent private information retrieval, is motivated by the fact that privacy usually comes at a cost so a user may not need privacy all the time.
-Privacy preserving mechanism typically incur higher overheads in terms of computation, memory, and delay etc. These incurred burden may motivate the user to choose whether he/she needs privacy or not at certain times.
-For example, people may switch between normal and incognito modes in browsers depending on network connection and sensitivity of contents etc.
+Privacy-preserving mechanisms typically incur higher overheads in terms of computation, memory, and delay, etc. These incurred burdens may motivate the user to choose whether he/she needs privacy or not at certain times.
+For example, people may switch between normal and incognito modes in browsers depending on network connection and sensitivity of contents, etc.